flyinmryan/SunlightMap/README.md

+﻿Sunlight Map

-﻿This map uses a mix a several APIs to create an interactive Sunlight Map
+This map uses a mix a several APIs to create an interactive Sunlight Map

 Credit for the night shading goes to https://github.com/rossengeorgiev/nite-overlay